NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

     Show all images in the same window (with a dialog to choose among them) rather than next to each other.

+--preview
+    Load and display the images one at a time, for speed.
+The 'n' and 'p' keys can be used to cycle through them.

+--view-several-side-by-side
+    View several images side-by-side, with a dialog to choose which images to show (also accessible from the View menu).

 --use-georef
     Plot the images in the projected coordinate system given by the image georeferences.